Abdukerim Abbasov: Personal life

-While Abdukerim was working at the Middle School for Girls in Ghulja, he fell in love with Yang Fengyi (楊鳳儀), a colleague, despite Uyghur tradition against relationships out of the Islamic faith and the disapproval of Yang's father, who was the head of the local Han merchants' association.
-During the Ili Rebellion, Abdukerim sheltered the Yang family at his home.
+While Abdukerim was working at the Middle School for Girls in Ghulja, he fell in love with Yang Fengyi (楊鳳儀), a colleague, despite Uyghur tradition against relationships outside of the Islamic faith and the disapproval of Yang's father, who was the head of the local Han merchants' association.
+During the Ili Rebellion, Abdukerim sheltered the Yang family inside his home.
 When Abdukerim fell ill, Yang nursed him for 40 days back to health.
 In the spring of 1945, as fighting between the Chinese Nationalists and the ETNA intensified, Yang felt extreme familial and societal pressure.
-In April, Yang committed suicide using Abdukerim's pistol.
-In a parting letter, she explained that she was a person who observed no ethnic boundaries but could not tolerate the atrocities committed around her.
-She wrote that she had died for him, asked him to protect her family and urged him to live on "for me, for the revolution, and for the people of all nationalities in Xinjiang".
+In April 1945, Yang committed suicide using Abdukerim's pistol.
+In a farewell letter to Abdukerim, she explained that she was a person who looked past ethnic divisions, but she could not tolerate the atrocities committed around her.
+She wrote that she had died for him, asked him to protect her family, and urged him to live on "for me, for the revolution, and for the people of all nationalities in Xinjiang".
 Abdukerim was heartbroken by Yang's death and immediately ordered strict bans against the killings of civilians.

 After Yang's death, Abdukerim married Lü Suxin (呂素新), a student of Yang's, in February 1946.
 The couple had two sons and one daughter.